Snake-Sanders/rust-skills/embedonomicon/lm3s6965/readme.md

 2. Open a debug session using `arm-none-eabi-dbg`.

-To execute this tool make sure the path of ARM toolkit is imported.
+To run this tool, ensure the ARM toolkit path is sourced.

-See or run `source .env`.
+`source .env`

+This command connects to TCP port 3333, opening a debug session with QEMU (the emulator).

+QEMU runs our code, allowing step-by-step debugging through this connection.

 `arm-none-eabi-gdb -q target/thumbv7m-none-eabi/debug/app`